nive927/Short-term-Hands-on-Supplementary-Course-on-C-Programming/README.md

 # Short-term-Hands-on-Supplementary-Course-on-C-Programming

-This repo contains the material covered in the "Short-term Hands-on Supplementary Course in C programming" that aims to build C programming skills amongst the B.E.
+This repo contains the material covered in the `Short-term Hands-on Supplementary Course in C Programming` that aims to build C programming skills amongst the B.E.
 Computer Science & Engineering undergraduates in the [Computer Science & Engineering Department](https://www.ssn.edu.in/college-of-engineering/computer-science-and-engineering-department-ssn-institutions/) of [Sri Sivasubramaniya Nadar College of Engineering](https://www.ssn.edu.in/) through a practicum-driven lesson plan during May-July 2022.

 ## Team